-With stores all over the Valley, Bookmans, despite the quantity at each location, seems to sell vinyl only as happenstance.
-It feels as if people just bring in the vinyl to unload since they’re selling their books, and they don’t really care what they get for it.
-That’s why Perry Como and Lawrence Welk albums rival REO Speedwagon’s Hi-Infidelity and The Eagles Greatest Hits as shelf fillers.
+With stores all over the Valley, these two book mongers, despite the quantity each stock, seem to sell vinyl only as happenstance.
+It feels as if people just bring in the vinyl to unload since they’re selling their books, and don’t really care what they get for it.
+That’s why Perry Como and Lawrence Welk albums rival REO Speedwagon’s Hi-Infidelity and the Eagles' Their Greatest Hits as shelf fillers.
 If you're patient, diligent, and determined, you can find the occasional rarity or oddity.
-Prices seem to vary wildly -- depends on who's behind the counter some days, I suppose -- but overall, the discount seller seems intent on moving product, so most items are a decent value.
-Bookmans also sells DVDs, CDs, musical instruments, and video games.
-Thankfully, it's well organized, which is nice, but let's face it -- the place isn't named Recordmans, so save this record shopping experience for last.
+(My last score was Chelsea’s self-titled 1970 debut featuring Peter Criss before KISS for one-fifth

 It’s loud in Asylum.
 If you’re looking for metal, hardcore, or something heavier, this is the place to shop.
-It’s well stocked with similar DVD offerings, too, the Valley’s best.
-The proximity to Club Red probably helps drive that side of the business.
-There’s plenty of rock, too, particularly hard rock albums, but also too many marginal titles.
+It’s well-stocked with similar cassette and DVD offerings too — the Valley’s best selection.
+There’s plenty of rock too, and particularly hard rock albums, but also some marginal titles filling the newer Mesa location.
+A little thinning of the herd is needed.
 The condition of the vinyl here, well, let’s just say there were many rougher pieces.
-Sadly, even beat-to-hell Beatles albums are marked way up, and even common rockers -- $2 LPs at best in so-so shape -- were pushing $6 and up.
-Admittedly, I didn’t look at everything -- it was too loosely organized.
+Sadly, even beat-to-hell Beatles albums are marked way up, and even common rockers — $2 LPs at best in so-so shape — were pushing $6 and up.
+Admittedly, I didn’t look at everything — it was too loosely organized.
 A few divider cards for specific artists, then a bulk card for the rest of that letter.
 This makes it too frustrating to dig hard.
-Avoid the world section, too, as it’s packed with non-world easy listening and whatever doesn’t fit easily somewhere else.
-A pain.
-On repeated visits the new arrivals section became the only place worth visiting unless I had something specific in mind.
-Cool notes: The giant Kiss stand-up in the back and the wall of picture discs at the front.
-Plus, the Siamese cat too.
+Avoid the world section too, as it’s packed with non-world easy listening and whatever doesn’t fit easily somewhere else.
+Give the store a once-over, and on repeat visits, stick to the new arrivals section.
+Asylum is filled with lots of cool memorabilia, like a museum to metal, with a giant KISS stand-up, signed drum heads, guitars, picks, posters, and other eye candy.
+Let’s not forget the cat, too.
 I think he runs the show.